mkdzv/mkdzv/README.md

 # About Me
 Cybersecurity Overthinker & Part-Time Artificial Intelligence Panic Consultant.
 Former Founder of The Firewall Freaky Guild.
 Principal Director of Post-Incident Regret & Proactive Paranoia at The Penetration Point.
 Former Lead Anxiety Engineer at APT AnxietyWare (specializing in imagining threats before they exist).
-Recovering SOC analyst who once mistook a coffee machine for a C2 server.
+Recovering SOC analyst who once saw what he should not see.

 # Currently Learning
 - AI powered anecdotes